Healthy Gluten-Free Chocolate Chip Cookies (Oat Flour, Nut-Free)

 The beauty of this recipe is how flexible it is — I accidentally made two batches, and both turned out beautifully in their own way:

-• Batch 1: I added 1 tablespoon of cocoa powder and forgot the chocolate chips — the cookies were darker in color, firmer, and held together well.
+I added 1 tablespoon of cocoa powder and forgot the chocolate chips.
+These cookies were darker in colour, slightly firmer, and held together well.

-• Batch 2: I made the recipe as written, with chocolate chips and no cocoa — these were lighter in color, slightly softer, and had those lovely melty chocolate pockets.
+Made as written, with chocolate chips and no cocoa.
+These were lighter, softer, and had those lovely melty chocolate pockets.

 golden brown crispy gluten free oat cookies